 Now as a couple you need to revise the list and break it down.
 You need to have the B list ready to go from the beginning.
 Make sure that when you create your B list the groups match accordingly.
 You don’t want to invite half your co-workers on the A list then the other half on the B list.
 People talk, and that’s how feelings get hurt.
 We recommend putting all of the same group on one list.
 It just makes more sense on how to manage the A and B wedding guest list.

 Order invitations accordingly:

 Other tips on how to manage the A and B wedding guest list is to order extra invitations from the start.
-It will save time and money down the road (ordering in larger quantities is generally cheaper).
+It will save time and money down the road (ordering in larger quantities is generally cheaper and you only pay one shipping fee).
 You also need to consider the RSVP date.
 Make sure that the A list has one RSVP deadline and the B list another.
 People will know something is up if they only have 1 week to respond!
-To accommodate this send the A list invites earlier than usual.
-We recommend sending them 10 weeks out from the wedding.
+To accommodate this, send the A list invites earlier than usual.
+We recommend sending them 12 weeks out from the wedding.
 This will allow the first round of guest to respond to the first RSVP deadline.
-Allowing you time to send the B list invites approximately 6 weeks out with the second RSVP deadline.
+Allowing you time to send the B list invites approximately 8 weeks out with the second RSVP deadline.

 Out of towner’s get early invites:

 Out of town guests have a lot more to consider when it comes to attending a wedding.
 Out of courtesy they should always get earlier notice, however in this case you can hope that earlier notice will also provide you with an earlier RSVP.
 Another great way to see if you have spots to invite more friends or family to the party!

 Here are some other great articles that offer up advice and tips on how to manage the A and B wedding guest list.
 We also recommend reading our past post on “What to include in a wedding invitation” to ensure nothing is over looked!
 Happy planning!